jacobjjasper/Rush-Hour-BCE/results/README.md

 after about 50 (game 4) or 26 layers (game 5), the queue seems to be empty and the algorithm has not returned a solution.

-  It should be noted that, in these algorithms, moving a vehicle means moving it until the car is blocked by either the end of the board or another vehicle.
- This means that the lower bound, especially in the larger boards, could be lower than suggested by this algorithm, due to not making an 'ideal' move.

 ||Game 1|Game 2|Game 3|
 |---| :--- | :--- | :---|